Thriftpy/thriftpy2/README.rst

 1. Fork the repo and make changes.

-2. Write a test which shows a bug was fixed or the feature works as expected.
+2. Write a test that shows a bug was fixed or the feature works as expected.

 3. Make sure ``tox`` tests succeed.

-4. Send pull request.
+4. Send a pull request.

 Contributors